 Changes to Course Structure

+The Accessibility Services Managers schedule service providers according to class details in ARConnect.
 If your class structure is different than what appears in PAWS/ARConnect, it is your responsibility to notify your ARC Access Specialist of those changes.
 Additionally, if the instructor adjusts/changes the course during the semester, those changes need to be communicated to the Access Specialist as soon as possible.
-The Program Managers will schedule according to class details in ARConnect.

 Internship/Practicum/Service Learning/Student Teaching

-Students are required to let the DHH Access Specialist know of their participation in any internships, field work, service learning, student teaching or practicums.
-The UWM (University of Wisconsin Milwaukee) DHH Program also considers internships and fieldwork placements in the same light as regularly scheduled courses at UWM.
-All the responsibilities and policies regarding use of accommodations remain in effect for all students who earn course credit in field placement and internship programs.
+Students are required to let their Access Specialist know of their participation in any internships, field work, service learning, student teaching or practicums.
+The Accessibility Services Specialists also consider internships and fieldwork placements in the same light as regularly scheduled courses at UWM.
+All the responsibilities and policies regarding use of accommodations in these environments remain in effect for all students who earn course credit in field placement and internship programs.

 Working with Interpreters and Captionists